WHAT TO DO IN 5 DAYS IN DUBAI

-One of the newest attractions, located at Zabeel Park, is the huge, golden frame near Downtown Dubai (meaning 10 kilometers).
-It is a great attraction and fun to visit and it is a perfect place to start your second day in Dubai.
+One of the newest attractions, located at Zabeel Park, is the huge, golden Dubai Frame near Downtown Dubai (meaning 10 kilometers).
+It is a great attraction and a must-see in 5 days in Dubai.

 Tickets are around 12€ and can be bought at the ticket center.
 Though it probably isn’t the best place for people who are scared of heights, it is fun and quite lovely.

 You will have great views of Burj Khalifa (where you will be heading later that day) and it gives a good overview of the city.

 Walking on the glass floor is a bit weird and can be scary (after all, it is in 100 meters above the ground), but it is so much fun and different from the rest of our 5-day Dubai itinerary.